Welcome to GES 668: Building Spatial Datasets

 A few things about me:

-• I first started using GIS tools as a student studying anthropology and historic preservation at the University of Maryland College Park around 2007
+• I first started using GIS as a student studying anthropology and historic preservation at the University of Maryland College Park around 2007

 • I started learning R as a student at the John Hopkins University School of Public Health in 2019